Description

 Affected Systems

-The vulnerability affects the Linux kernel across all versions that implement the acomp crypto compression subsystem and interact with hardware drivers that use the DMA virtual address interface, such as the Intel QAT driver.
-Any system running a kernel that has not applied the described patch is potentially impacted.
+The vulnerability affects all Linux kernel releases that include the acomp crypto compression subsystem and use the DMA virtual address interface with hardware accelerators such as the Intel QAT driver.
+Any system running an unpatched kernel that has such hardware support enabled is at risk.

 Risk and Exploitability